Friday, 27 January 2023

 A gloriously calm inlet in the ice.

-It was such a glorious day that our expedition leader decided to stay there till early afternoon and set up a table of champagne - I know, more champagne but it’s a French ship right?
+It was such a glorious day that our expedition leader decided to stay there till early afternoon and set up a table of champagne - I know, more champagne but it is a French ship after all!
 And very Charcot.
 It was a slow easy day.

 As with most things Antarctic, Siple Island is named for an explorer, Paul Siple who was also a geographer and involved with a number of Antarctic expeditions particularly in the late 1920s and early 1930s.
-Our travel is a series of living history and geology/geographical lessons.
-It’s perfect and navigating through the ice adds something quite special, a unique experience for us.
+Our travel is a series of living history and geological/geographical lessons.
+A perfect way to travel for me and navigating through the ice adds something quite special, a unique experience for us.

 A large tabular iceberg trapped in pack ice in late January.
 It's not going anywhere for a long time